 - Goggles and spare lenses

 Best of luck packing for your upcoming ski trip!
-If you have any questions or want to get geared up for the slopes, reach out to a Ski Expert here on Curated.
-Safe travels!
+If you have any questions on what's the best ski bag for you or just want to get geared up for the slopes, reach out to a Ski Expert here on Curated.
+Safe travels, and don't forget the luggage tag!